Peter Bergen: Documentaries, TV series, and podcasts

 Four of Bergen's books have been made into documentaries for CNN, HBO and National Geographic.
 The documentaries based on Holy War, Inc. and The Osama bin Laden I Know were nominated for Emmys in 2001 and 2006.
 Bergen was a producer of those films.
-Manhunt was the basis of the HBO documentary film, "Manhunt," which premiered at the Sundance Film Festival and won the Emmy Award for Outstanding Documentary in 2013.
+Manhunt was the basis of the HBO documentary film, Manhunt, which premiered at the Sundance Film Festival and won the Emmy Award for Outstanding Documentary in 2013.
 Bergen was Executive Producer of the film.
-HBO adapted United States of Jihad for the 2016 documentary film, "Homegrown: The Counterterror Dilemma."
-Bergen was Executive Producer of the film.
+HBO adapted United States of Jihad for the 2016 documentary film, Homegrown: The Counterterror Dilemma.

 In 1997, as a producer for CNN, Bergen produced bin Laden's first television interview, in which he declared war against the United States for the first time to a Western audience.
-In 1994 he won the Overseas Press Club Edward R. Murrow award for best foreign affairs documentary for the CNN program "Kingdom of Cocaine," which was also nominated for an Emmy.
+In 1994, he won the Overseas Press Club Edward R. Murrow award for best foreign affairs documentary for the CNN program Kingdom of Cocaine, which was also nominated for an Emmy.

 Bergen co-produced the CNN documentary, Terror Nation, which traced the links between Afghanistan and the bombers who attacked the World Trade Center for the first time in 1993.
 The documentary, which was shot in Afghanistan during the civil war there and aired in 1994, concluded that the country would be the source of additional anti-Western terrorism.
 From 1998 to 1999, Bergen worked as a correspondent-producer for CNN.
 He also produced documentaries on the Clinton administration, the Cali Cartel, the 1994 Republican takeover of Congress, and advances in AIDS research.
 He was program editor for CNN Impact, a news magazine co-production of CNN and TIME, from 1997 to 1998.

 Previously, he worked for CNN Special Assignment as a producer on a wide variety of international and U.S. national stories, including the first network interview with white supremacist author, William Luther Pierce.
 From 1985 to 1990 he worked for ABC News in New York.
 In 1983, he traveled to Pakistan for the first time with two friends to make a documentary about the Afghan refugees fleeing the Soviet invasion of their country.
 The subsequent documentary, Refugees of Faith, was shown on Channel 4 (UK).

+Podcast

+In early 2023, Bergen began hosting In the Room with Peter Bergen, a podcast covering global security issues—including subjects such as artificial intelligence, conflicts in the Middle East, and election integrity.
+Executive-produced by Alison Craiglow, the show featured both multi-guest discussions and one-on-one interviews; participants included, Thomas Friedman, Clarissa Ward, Fareed Zakaria, David Petraeus, Robert F. Kennedy Jr., Admiral William "Bill" McRaven, Anne Applebaum and Patrick Radden Keefe.
+The podcast received coverage on CNN, The Guardian, The Hill, NPR, Politico, Rolling Stone, and USA Today, It won a Sigma Chi Delta Award for "Best Conversational Podcast" and Signal Award Best News & Politics series podcast, Gold Award in 2024.